Jimmy Smyth (hurler): Inter-county

 Smyth first came to prominence on the inter-county scene as a member of the Clare minor hurling team.
-He made his debut as a fourteen-year-old in 1945 and subsequently set up what must be an all-time record for Clare by playing at this grade for five years in-a-row.
-In his debut year Clare reached the Munster decider.
+He made his debut as a fourteen-year-old in 1945 and subsequently set up what must be an all-time record for Clare by playing at this grade for five years in a row.
+In his debut year, Clare reached the Munster decider.
 An 8–10 to 0–2 trouncing by Tipperary was Clare's lot on that occasion.

 As a seventeen-year-old Smyth made his senior debut in a National Hurling League game against Galway in 1948.
-He played no part in the subsequent 1949 championship due to his involvement as captain with the Clare junior hurling team.
+He played no part in the subsequent 1949 championship due to his involvement as captain of the Clare junior hurling team.
 He won a Munster medal in that grade following a 3–3 to 0–6 defeat of Cork.
 Clare later defeated Kilkenny before facing London in the All-Ireland decider.
 A close game developed and, at the full-time whistle, Clare were narrowly defeated by 3–7 to 3–6.

 Smyth made his senior championship debut in a Munster semi-final defeat by Tipperary in 1950.
 Within just a few seasons he became known as one of the most prolific scorers in the championship.
 His 6–4 against Limerick in the Munster quarter-final in 1953 is a record which still stands.

 In 1954 Clare qualified for the final of the post-season Oireachtas Tournament.
 All-Ireland runners-up Wexford provided the opposition on that occasion, however, the game ended in a 2–8 apiece draw.
 The replay was also a close affair with Clare eventually triumphing by 3–6 to 0–12.
 It was Smyth's first silverware with the Clare senior hurling team.

 The following year Smyth's side dominated the provincial championship.
 Defeats of Cork and Tipperary led to Clare being installed as the favourites to take the Munster crown for the first time since 1932.
 Limerick provided the opposition and went on to defeat an optimistic Clare side by 2–15 to 2–6.

 Smyth added a Thomond Feis medal to his collection in 1956 as Clare won the pre-season warm-up tournament.

 In late 1964 Smyth dropped out of the Clare team.
 This was surprising as he was just as prolific as ever, scoring 16–27 for Clare in seven outings in 1963.
 His retirement from the inter-county scene at this stage was premature but he returned to play for the Clare intermediate team in 1966 before making a return to the Clare senior team in 1967.
-That year he lined out in his second ever Munster decider.
+That year he lined out in his second-ever Munster decider.
 A 4–12 to 2–6 defeat by Tipperary brought the curtain down on Smyth's inter-county career.